kjensen37/EGR304DataSheetKeltonJensen.github.io/docs/01-Block-Diagram/Block-Diagram.md

 There will be 2 debugging LED's on the main hub, one will be a blue light to note that the system is functioning, the other is located on the LCD display itself and will indicate functionality as well.

-The Wall power supply will also be on my board and will be sending power to all of the other boards through their connector pin 1
+The Wall power supply will also be on my board and will be sending power to all of the other boards through their connector pin 1.

-This board can run entirely off of the 5V 1.5A regulated power supply
+This board can run entirely off of the 5V 1.5A regulated power supply.
 ## Block Diagram
 ![](IndividualBlockKJensen.drawio.png)